 User-centered access to information about what donors are funding is necessary to understand whether development aid is becoming more ‘locally-led’.
-Connecting the dots across fragmented official data sources, this project assesses USAID’s information disclosure practices, traces its sectoral priorities, and identifies patterns of funding to 'local' organizations.
+Connecting the dots across fragmented official data sources, this project assessed USAID’s information disclosure practices, traced its sectoral priorities, and identified patterns of funding to 'local' organizations.

 Image credit: Jeffrey Hallock